garbanzobean25/Deep-Learning/README.md

 Design and implement a convolutional neural network for the CIFAR10 image classification task aiming to achieve a high test accuracy.
 Evaluate the classification accuracy by reporting top-1 and top-5 test error rates.

+**Neural Networks**

+**Part 1:**

+The task is to implement, train, and evaluate a character-level language model according to a GRU RNN.
+The input dataset is the text of the book Alice's Adventures in Wonderland by Lewis Carroll, which consists of 3,761 lines of text and 164,047 characters.

+**Part 2:**

+Adapt the above pipeline to work on word-level tokens, as opposed to characters.
+Generate sentences starting from 'Alice' as the initial token.
+Use pre-trained static word embeddings, and re-train the network.

+**Part 3:**

+Replace the RNN with a decoder-only (causal) transformer architecture.
+Use a(not excessively large) pre-trained transformer for the language modelling instead of your model trained from scratch.